 With flammable or combustible materials there is always a risk of arson on a site.
-This risk is controlled by secure perimeter fencing and an electric gate at the main entrance of the Budds Farm site, plus adherence to a locked gate policy.
+This risk is controlled by secure perimeter fencing and an electric gate at the main entrance of the Millbrook site, plus adherence to a locked gate policy.

-3.1.10 Contingency for Sludge Treatment Issues
+3.1.10 Contingency for Sludge Treatment and Reception Issues

 In the case of incidents with sludge treatment, the mitigation measures related to sludge treatment processes are listed in Table 3.3.
-A full list of mitigation measures covering different processes of the entire site can refer to the operational continuity plan of Budds Farm.
+A full list of mitigation measures covering different processes of the entire site can refer to the operational continuity plans of the Site.